Strategy To See

 The Functional Vision Evaluation with an Afternoon of “Make and Take”

 During this presentation, participants will learn new techniques to use while completing their Functional Vision Evaluations.
-The recently released APH FVLMA will be discussed and loosely followed throughout this presentation.
+APH’s FVLMA will be discussed and loosely followed throughout this presentation.
 Participants are encouraged to bring their copy of the FVLMA.
 In addition, participants will learn about new materials to use with students who might be challenging to assess appropriately.
 During the afternoon, participants will have an opportunity to create materials, which will supplement their Functional Vision Evaluation Kits.

 CVI Parent Information Session

-During this 2-hour session, Parents and Caretaker will learn about Cortical Visual Impairment and what they can do at home to increase visual attending behavior in their child.
-School districts have offered this presentation, the evening before a teacher training, to help parents of children with CVI or other brain damage related vision loss.
+During this 2-hour session, Parents and Caretaker will learn about Cerebral/Cortical Visual Impairment (C/CVI) and what they can do at home to increase visual attending behavior in their child.
+School districts have offered this presentation, the evening before a teacher training, to help parents of children with C/CVI or other brain damage related vision loss.